Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 ### Push test recording
 If your package is new without any recordings, go to the next section [New Package - No Recorded Tests](#new-package---no-recorded-tests)

-If you already have an assets.json file in your package root directory, skip to [Existing package - Tests have been pushed before](#existing-package---tests-have-been-pushed-before).
+If you already have an assets.json file in your package root directory, go to [Existing package - Tests have been pushed before](#existing-package---tests-have-been-pushed-before).

 #### New Package - No Recorded Tests
 This section assumes that your package is new to the JS repo and that you're trying to onboard your tests with recorder, and the asset-sync workflow.